 Petra Hůlová

 Petra Hůlová (b .1979) is a fiction writer and the recipient of several literary awards, including the Czechia’s highest literary recognitions – the Magnesia Litera, the Josef Škvorecký Award and the Jiří Orten Award.
 She studied languages, culture, and anthropology at universities in Prague, Ulan Bator and New York, and was a Fulbright scholar in the USA.
 Her first novel, All This Belongs to Me (2002), won the Magnesia Litera Award for Discovery of the Year.
 The English translation by Alex Zucker won the ALTA National Translation Award.
 Her fourth novel, Plastic Three-bedroom (2006), won the Jiří Orten Prize for the best work of prose or poetry by an author under thirty; Alex Zucker’s English Translation won the PEN Translates Award.
 Hůlová’s fifth novel, Taiga Station (2008) won the Josef Škvorecký Prize.
 In total, her novels and two plays of hers have been translated into more than ten languages.
 Fox Eyes is her first children’s book.
-Trump Card (2023), an extraordinary novel about culture wars in our everyday life, is her latest novel.
+Long Version (2023), an extraordinary novel about culture wars in our everyday life, is her latest novel.
 She lives in Prague.

 LONGLISTED FOR THE TOP CZECH LITERARY AWARD